Siva Motor Car Company: Vehicles

-The S160 coupé was based on a still born Hillman Imp powered car exhibited at the 1969 Racing Car Show.
+The S160 coupé was based on a stillborn Hillman Imp-powered car exhibited at the 1969 Racing Car Show.
 At the 1971 show an incomplete and now Volkswagen powered S160 was displayed.
 The closed body has gullwing doors and rectangular pop-up headlamps and a fully trimmed bodyshell was priced at GBP895 rising later to GBP1,225.
 A bare bodyshell was however also available at GBP525.
 At least one open version was made.
 The similar S530 was produced for the 1971 London Motor Show and sponsored by the Daily Telegraph newspaper.
 It was a larger car; 8 in longer and 11 in wider and used a 3 Litre Ford V6 engine.
 An Aston Martin V8 engined version did not get beyond the prototype stage and was replaced in 1974 by the Siva V8 with a Chrysler 7.2 litre engine.
 Twelve of the coupés were made.

 Following on from the coupés, the Siva Saluki was launched at the 1973 Racing Car Show.
 The VW base was retained, but both the front and headlights and the windscreen were changed from the S160 and in front of the doors additional windows were fitted.
 The kits were priced at GBP450 and included the glass fibre body tub, gullwing doors, nose and tail sections, seats and dashboard.
 The car is 164 in long, 63 in wide and 41 in high.
 Produced from 1973 and 1976 around 20 were made.
 The Saluki was later built by another company, Embeesea Kit Cars.

 The Llama was the successor to the Mule and was based on the rear-engined Hillman Imp.
 It could be made as a two or four-seater, open or closed or as a van and came in a standard colour of ivory.
 The dimensions are: length 136 in, width 57 in and height 57 in.
 Between 1974 and 1976 around 50 were made.